 Ben joined Watsi on August 4th, 2013.
 3 other people also joined Watsi on that day!
-Ben's most recent donation traveled 8,500 miles to support Jeff, a friendly baby boy from Kenya, to fund hip surgery.
+Ben's most recent donation traveled 8,800 miles to support Samit, a woman from Cambodia, to fund cataract eye surgery.

 Meet Jeff a one-year-old boy from Kiambu County in Kenya.
 He is a jovial and friendly boy, the only child of Shadrack and Catherine, a young couple.
 His father operates a Boda Boda taxi along the village, while his mother is a housewife.
 Jeff was born through a c-section at Kenyatta National Hospital and was discovered to have multiple birth deformities including spina bifida, hydrocephalus, clubfoot, and a hip condition.
 He stayed in the hospital for more than 2 months in the nursery and where the spina bifida and hydrocephalus conditions were treated.
 He has undergone hip surgery at Watsi Medical Partner care center CURE Hospital, where an x-ray reflected that he has healed.
 He is now scheduled to undergo a Rt hip open reduction and pelvic osteotomy treatment which will enhance his ability to stand and later walk like other children.
 He will later undergo surgery to correct his clubfoot.
 His family is a young couple who recently got married, they cannot afford the estimated bill at the hospital and thus requested for help.
 “The only challenge we have is the hospital bill.
 We are pleading for help so that our son can walk like other children,” Shadrack and Catherine, Jeff’s parents pleaded.